 Until the present road was cut through the North Lines in the 1960s, North Entrance was one of two road entrances to the Heights.
 More recently, since the tunnel is ‘single carriageway’ traffic lights at each end controlled the passage of vehicles.
 The lights were activated by sensors beneath rubber strips at each end of the entrance, both sets of which are still in existence.
 The lights have since been removed.

 The North Entrance complex suffered in the 1960s when Western Heights was seen as ripe for light industrial development rather than as an important historical site.
 The cutting of the present road through North Lines – to allow road widening for heavy vehicles, and the demolition of Archcliffe Gate (the southern entrance) for the same reason – has destroyed the integrity of the fortress.
 There was also the intention to use the Lines as a landfill site for household rubbish!
-Fortunately the whole site has been given Scheduled Ancient Monument status and preserved for posterity.
+Fortunately this was short-lived and the whole site has been given Scheduled Ancient Monument status and preserved for posterity.

 The North Entrance complex is in the care of English Heritage and access is controlled by the Western Heights Preservation Society and has opened for Heritage Open Days since 2016.